lsaravia/CriticalGlobalForest/Outline.md

 # Analysis of critical transitions at the Global Forest

-Ecologists must search for universal principles, and one of these universal principles are scaling laws [@Harte2014],
+Ecologists must search for universal principles [@Harte2014], and one of these universal principles are scaling laws, These scaling laws are a signal of the nonequilibrium conditions under which structures at different levels are created and how large-scale patterns are generated from local interactions.

 the idea is to do a global analysis using early warning signals of ecological transitions [@Kefi2014]